Identity & Vision

 Professional Identity

 I have always been a social and caring person.
-I love doing things with and for people, both personally and in my work as a designer.
-This makes me naturally take a human-centered design approach, where the human being can be the user, but also other stakeholders.
-My empathy makes me want to truly understand all these people and discover their needs and desires.
-I believe that designers should design not for, but with people by using methods like co-creation.
-I am able to ask critical questions to define the real problems that need to be solved, because I empathize with all the people involved, delve into the whole situation and try to push the boundaries.
+I enjoy doing things with and for people, both personally and as a designer.
+This makes me naturally focus on the human perspective during the design process.
+I want to really understand all the people involved and discover their needs, desires and concerns.
+I am able to ask critical questions to define the real problems that need to be solved, because I empathize with all the people involved, immersing myself in the whole situation and trying to push boundaries.

 Vision